 Alliance Française Kilkenny hosts French themed cultural evenings on a monthly basis.
 These events are open to all.
 We encourage participation from both English and French speakers.

-Membership of the Alliance Française costs only €10 per year and you can sign up with a member of the Committee at any of the events.
+Membership of the Alliance Française costs only €10 per year (or free if you are taking a class) and you can sign up with a member of the Committee at any of the events.

 and the Kilkenny Academy of Music,